Table of Contents

 A fundamental movement for BJJ beginners to master is the shoulder roll.
 Firstly, Brazilian Jiu Jitsu is often called “Rolling”; meaning, sometimes you’ll go to your training partners and say, hey man, whatcha doing later, wanna roll?

 Thus, being able to turn your body into a ball and roll forwards and backwards like a human yo-yo is a skill that embodies Jiu Jitsu.

 Furthermore, maintain a ball like shape with your body by keeping your elbows and knees together is how you maintain every offensive position when you’re on your back.
-Keeping a strong elbow/knee connection and maintaining a ball like shape is how you effectively attack from every Guard position.
+Keeping a strong elbow/knee connection and maintaining a ball like shape with your body is how you maintain every Guard position.

 Shoulder rolling is only possible if you keep your elbows and knees together as you turn your body into a tight ball.

 Lastly, shoulder rolling will help you keep your neck safe you practice Jiu Jitsu.
 When you’re shoulder rolling, you never touch your head to the mat; and thus, you’re able to keep your neck safe the entire time.

 Try performing the shoulder roll on your living room floor.
 Go forwards and backwards a few times and you’ll be good to go for your first BJJ class!